isomerpages/govtech-stp/_air-travel-pass/00a-atp-alt-overview.md

 ## Overview

-The Air Travel Pass (ATP) schemes address the needs of different groups of cross-border travellers between Australia, Brunei Darussalam, Mainland China, New Zealand, Vietnam  and Singapore.
+The Air Travel Pass (ATP) enables non-Singaporean short-term visitors from the countries/places below entry into Singapore.
+- Australia
+- Brunei Darussalam
+- Mainland China
+- New Zealand
+- Vietnam

-The ATP scheme enables short-term visitors from the above-mentioned countries entry into Singapore.
-Short-term visitors under the ATP scheme are required to apply for an ATP, and comply with the conditions of the ATP.
+Short-term visitors are required to apply for an ATP, and comply with the conditions of the ATP.
 These include undergoing a COVID-19 PCR test upon arrival in Singapore, in lieu of a Stay-Home Notice (SHN), and downloading and using TraceTogether for their entire period of stay.
+Click the links below for details on the requirements and process for travellers departing from each ATP-eligible country/place.

 ## Countries Eligible for Air Travel Pass

 <table>
 <thead>
   <tr>
-    <th>Air Travel Pass Country</th>
+    <th>Air Travel Pass Country/Place</th>
     <th>Requirements & Process</th>
   </tr>
 </thead>